Dashlane/public-api-documentation/README.md

 ## Getting Started

-To begin using the Dashlane Public API, follow these steps:
+To access the Dashlane Public API endpoints, you'll need an API key.
+This key can be generated in two ways: directly through the [Dashlane Admin Console](https://support.dashlane.com/hc/en-us/articles/23955544757266-Dashlane-public-API) or the Dashlane CLI.

+Follow these steps to use the CLI:

 1. **Install the Dashlane CLI**
    Download and [install the Dashlane CLI](https://cli.dashlane.com/install) on your machine.